MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.it-IT/Teams/deploy-chat-teams-channels-microsoft-teams-landing-page.md

 ### <a name="teams-default-apps"></a>App predefinite di Teams

-Teams offre diverse app prodotte direttamente da Microsoft e di terze parti per coinvolgere gli utenti, supportare la produttività e integrare i servizi commerciali di uso comune in Teams.
-Le app si possono scaricare dallo Store di Teams.
+Teams provides a number of first-party (Microsoft provided) and third-party apps to engage users, support productivity, and integrate commonly used business services into Teams.
+Get apps from the Teams Store.
+Apps are turned on by default in Teams.

-Per altre informazioni su come implementare e gestire le app in Teams, vedere le linee guida dettagliate per [app, bot e connettori](deploy-apps-microsoft-teams-landing-page.md).
+Per altre informazioni sulla distribuzione e la gestione delle app in Teams, vedere le linee guida dettagliate per [la gestione delle app](deploy-apps-microsoft-teams-landing-page.md) .

 ## <a name="additional-deployment-decisions"></a>Ulteriori decisioni per la distribuzione